sergevar/paulgrahamblog/cleaned/ronco.md

 [1] I'm not saying that if you sort investors by benevolence you've also sorted them by returns, but rather that if you do a scatterplot with benevolence on the x axis and returns on the y, you'd see a clear upward trend.

 [2] Y Combinator in particular, because it aggregates data from so many startups, has a pretty comprehensive view of investor behavior.

-Thanks to Sam Altman and Jessica Livingston for reading drafts of this.